 - Superb in-body stabilization

-When you’re shooting anywhere up to 12,800 ISO there’s very little noise or softness to the image, and it only starts to degrade slightly on maximum and expanded settings.
-This is perfect for low light situations like astro, especially if you’re trying to pick out unlit objects or scenery to give the night sky some context.
+When you're shooting anywhere up to 12,800 ISO there's very little noise or softness to the image, and it only starts to degrade slightly on maximum and expanded settings.
+This is perfect for low-light situations like astro, especially if you’re trying to pick out unlit objects or scenery to give the night sky some context.
 Combined with the in-built image stabilization, which Nikon claims can compensate up to five stops, it means you can confidently shoot handheld in low light, for images of the moon, because the incredible ISO will let you keep your shutter speeds high enough to retain clarity.
-We find it tough to think of a better all-round camera when it comes to low-light shooting – the Z6 is actually one of the models used to capture some of the best astronomy images in 2021 – and the performance of the Z6 is only beaten by specialist astro models in this area.
+We find it tough to think of a better all-round camera for low-light shooting — the Z6 is actually one of the models used to capture some of the best astronomy images in 2021 — and the performance of the Z6 is only beaten by specialist astro models in this area.

 Elsewhere the Z6 is capable of up to 12fps burst shooting for about four seconds at a time, which is about right for a camera of this price.
 While you probably wouldn't choose to use it over some of the Sony Alpha models for sports or motion photography, the Z6 still handles itself well in this area.
 It's just better for landscape photography and portraits.
 Shooting is super quiet and efficient, there's no interruption between shots like you find with DSLRs, and there's even a silent shooting mode for when you want to get discrete pictures.

 In terms of AF, the Z6 is a very competent camera.
-It has 273-points of AF detection, and they cover 90% of the view, which is decent coverage and certainly enough for landscape photographers.
-This stat compares poorly to the Z7, but the coverage isn’t a significant step-down, and again it’ll make little difference to night sky images and landscapes.
-It focuses fast and accurately, whether you’re using the touch screen or the viewfinder.
+It has 273-points of AF detection, covering 90% of the view, which is decent coverage and certainly enough for landscape photographers.
+This stat compares poorly to the Z7, but the coverage isn't a significant step-down, and again it'll make little difference to night sky images and landscapes.
+It focuses fast and accurately, whether you're using the touch screen or the viewfinder.